KellyBlack/Precalculus/documentation/source/trigonometric.rst

 Trigonometric Functions
 ---------------------------

-Goals for activity 16 (Section 4.1 of the book)
+Goals for Section 4.1 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: